COVID-19 Frequently Asked Questions

 People who have fully recovered from COVID-19 have antibodies in their plasma that can attack the virus.
 This convalescent plasma is being evaluated as treatment for patients with serious or immediately life-threatening COVID-19 infections, or those judged by a healthcare provider to be at high risk of progression to severe or life-threatening disease.

 A contact investigation to any case of a reportable disease is confidential under Florida Statue.
+Your personal and medical information will be kept private.

 When public health professionals are notified of a case of COVID-19, we undertake a process called contact tracing.
 Contact tracing is the process of identification of persons who may have come into close contact with an infected person.
-A close contact is defined as:

 CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.